What is Contract Lifecycle Management and its Process?

 End-to-end automation sits at the heart of every enterprise contract management solution.
 Automating each step helps simplify complex workflows—and enables a flexible, configurable document management system.

 For example, take the agreement approval process—which 53% of businesses cite as their biggest challenge within contract management.
-Sales proposals are typically drafted, then sent to various members of sales and/or legal teams via email.
-Feedback typically lands via email, too, creating a lengthy, reply-all thread which can quickly become, in a word, unmanageable.
-Additionally, some parties arrive late to the thread, resulting in changes to outdated versions of the document—which wastes effort, creates confusion and can cause deal-jeopardising delays.
+Sales proposals are typically drafted and then sent to various members of sales and/or legal teams via email.
+Feedback typically lands via email, too, creating a lengthy, reply-all thread that can quickly become, in a word, unmanageable.
+Additionally, some parties arrive late to the thread, resulting in changes to outdated document versions, which wastes effort, creates confusion, and can cause deal-jeopardising delays.

 Automating and centralising the contracting process from the outset accelerates the creation of efficient, secure contract workflows between sales and legal teams.
 Once a contract is generated, the contract management solution makes it accessible to all stakeholders, keeps it updated with real-time revisions and comments—and sends it through the right workstreams in a timely way, managing each step precisely and meticulously.

 Multi-system integration—connect the contract process across the org

 Connectivity along all stages of the contract management process is critical.
 CLM solutions enable integration at the enterprise level by facilitating coordination between your organisation’s existing Systems of Record.

 Bringing client, patient or customer data online can be a painful process without the right tools.
 However, a CLM solution that integrates with other cloud-based management software (like Salesforce) provides the connectivity you need to automate your operational infrastructure seamlessly.
 Auto-fill contracts with existing client information and generate contracts at a moment's notice—securing client relationships and saving valuable resources at the same time.